leilin-research/GCGRNN/README.md

 ### On-going Experiments for Network-wide Traffic Speed Prediction

-We use the traffic data for Los Angeles (METR-LA) in the paper "Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting", which can be found [here](https://github.com/liyaguang/DCRNN).
+We are using the traffic speed data from Los Angeles (METR-LA) provided in the paper "Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting", which can be found [here](https://github.com/liyaguang/DCRNN).
+The current best performance is 3.53 (Mean Absolute Error) for a 12-step prediction, which is comparable to 3.60

 ### Citation
 You are more than welcome to cite our paper: